Gigaspaces/xap-docs/site/content/xap97/replication-gateway-components.markdown

 # Security

-{{%note title="Space PU Security Before addressing the gateway security, first make sure your space PU is deployed as secured."%}}
+{{%note "Space PU Security Before addressing the gateway security, first make sure your space PU is deployed as secured."%}}

 On Multiple Site topologies, securing grid components and spaces is done as described in GigaSpaces [Security](./security.html) page.
 When using a secured environment it is required to provide security credentials for the Gateway components (Sink & Delegator).
 The security credentials are used for accessing a secured space and for performing administrative operations such as creating a new GSC for the gateway components if necessary.